RaST-EDITH/Expense-Analysis/README.md

 ## ⚙ Features

-- **Monthly Analysis**: Users can view a detailed breakdown of their expenses on a monthly basis.
-This feature allows them to gain insights into how much they spend each month and identify spending patterns.
+- **Monthly Analysis**: This feature provides a detailed breakdown of total expenses for each month, categorized by different spending categories.
+It allows users to gain insights into their monthly spending patterns.

-- **Per Month Total Expense Comparison**: The project offers a comparative view of total expenses for different months.
-Users can compare their expenses across multiple months to track their financial progress.
+- **Per Month Total Expense Comparison**: Users can compare their total expenses between the current month and previous months.
+This feature enables them to track their financial progress and identify trends over time.

-- **Previous Month Expense Monitoring**: This feature provides a quick overview of expenses in the previous month.
-It helps users stay updated on their recent spending habits.
+- **Previous Month Expense Monitoring**: A comprehensive analysis of expenses for the previous month is available.
+Users can delve into the specifics of their spending habits in the prior month, helping them make informed financial decisions.

-- **Previous Months All Item-Based Comparison**: Users can delve into a more detailed analysis by comparing expenses for specific items across different months.
-This allows for a thorough examination of spending on individual categories or items.
+- **Previous Months All Item-Based Comparison**: This feature offers a thorough comparison of expenses across different months, categorizing expenses by specific items or spending categories.
+It allows for a detailed and granular analysis of financial data.

 - **Detailed Analysis**: In addition to the above features, users can generate a comprehensive analysis, including graphs and charts, to visualize their financial data effectively.